Posted On March 8, 2021

 About Online PR

-Online PR tends to place a high priority on link-building.
+Online PR places a high priority on link-building.
 This is “PR” in the context of search engine optimisation (SEO).
 It is popular because high quality inbound links help to enhance search engine rankings.
 An article published online can bring traffic and clicks to your website, and SEO firepower.
-This means that any articles you can publish online are hugely valuable.
+This means that any articles you can publish online are hugely valuable, especially if they are in leading industry publications.

 About PR Consultancy